 - Invent solo and backing ideas by ear

 - show greater expertise in matters of writing/arranging.

 What level is the course and do I need any particular skills?

 You should have good working knowledge of aural and academic harmony, recognition of intervals and the basic chord types (major, minor 7, dominant and half-diminished) and minor and modal harmony.
 You need to be accustomed to reading, playing, and improvising in jazz and Latin styles.

 How will I be taught, and will there be any work outside the class?

-Almost all practical, lots of singing, transcribing musical ideas, and playing exercises and jazz standards alone and together.
-Weekly practice of learning tunes and improvising solos.
-You will also have some projects as a duo or trio.
+All practical - lots of singing, transcribing musical structures, playing exercises and jazz standards together.
+Weekly practice of improvising solos and playing as a small ensemble.